 Blake’s 7 liked quarries.
 So did Doctor Who.
 So did Hitch Hikers Guide to the Galaxy.
 Sapphire and Steel didn’t – apart from a scene on a rooftop, they didn’t even like location filming.
 For decades the humble quarry was (and to a degree) still is the ideal location to depict the alien landscape.
 There is something prehistoric, and untapped by mankind – even though that is usually what a quarry isn’t.

 But Blake’s 7 needed quarries, perhaps in a way Doctor Who didn’t.
-For me it’s as through the humble quarry encapsulates the bleak, harsh universe that Blake’s 7 operates in, not the ‘day trip to another planet, and another adventure’ of Doctor Who.
+For me it’s as though the humble quarry encapsulates the bleak, harsh universe that Blake’s 7 operates in, not the ‘day trip to another planet, and another adventure’ of Doctor Who.

 So, because only a blog about Blake’s 7 can do this, and Cygnus Alpha is the episode that marked the debut of the quarry that we all know and love, and for the simple fact that the ‘inner geek’ if knocking at the door again, lets celebrate and marvel at the quarries of the United Kingdom.